 Trevelyan’s Pack and Cool Ltd will not be liable for any loss of, or damage to, the grower’s fruit except liability caused by any negligent act or omission by Trevelyan’s Pack and Cool Ltd.

 Table 1 shows our packing charges, which are based on the number of bins picked on any one day.
-This is a change from previous years, where we have combined two days of picking for the rebate.
-The packing charges are an all inclusive price of packing, packaging and cool storage.
+The packing charges are an all-inclusive price of packing, packaging and cool storage.

 |BINS PICKED IN ONE DAY|